Kvalifik/how-we-work/how-we-use-nodejs.md

 - If you are working on a migration locally and you delete the `**migration.ts` file, remember that in `dist/migrations/` the compiled JS version will still exist and you also have to remove this.

+### Seeding

+We use `typeorm-seeding` for creating seeds.
+Seeds are meant to only be used on a local environment to help test frontends by creating dummy data and admin users.

 ## PostgreSQL

 We use managed SQL servers through Google Cloud SQL.
 We avoid [common mistakes](https://wiki.postgresql.org/wiki/Don't_Do_This), although our ORM mostly saves us from these.